Cheva14/Cheva14/README.md

 - 👋 Hi, I’m Cheva
-- 👀 I’m interested in making money
+- 👀 I’m interested in creating fun things
 - 🌱 I’m currently learning to code
 - 💞️ I’m looking to collaborate on proyects
 - 📫 How to reach me email: torrejse@mail.gvsu.edu